 If resuscitation of the baby is planned or being considered, medications given to the pregnant woman may improve the baby’s chances of survival and reduce the risk of disability.
 These medications include the following:

 - Corticosteroids to help the baby’s lungs and other organs mature

 - Magnesium sulfate to decrease the risk of cerebral palsy

 - Tocolytic medications to help prolong pregnancy for a few hours or days to give time for the first two drugs to work

 Recommendations for giving these medications are made on a case-by-case basis.
 For example, corticosteroids are not recommended when delivery is expected at 22 weeks of pregnancy or earlier because they have not been found to be helpful.
 At 23 weeks of pregnancy, corticosteroids may be considered, but whether they will help is uncertain.

-A cesarean delivery can increase the risk of complications in future pregnancies.
+A cesarean birth can increase the risk of complications in future pregnancies.
 Prolonging pregnancy may worsen some medical conditions, such as preeclampsia, or put you at risk of infection.
 These health consequences also should be considered in care decisions.